 - “The elk look so cute.
 Can I pet them?”
 Definitely not.
 As one of my fellow rangers would say, “25 yards please!”

-Additionally, there are few POC rangers who work in national parks.
+Additionally, there are few people of color (POC) rangers who work in national parks.
 One visitor was ecstatic when she saw me.
 I was on the boardwalks of the hot springs when suddenly, I heard a loud gasp, and someone screamed, “Oh my goodness, is that an Asian ranger?!”
 I could not help but smile and let out a small chuckle.
 She was an Asian American herself and went on to say, “Way to represent!
 Can I have a photo of you?
 I never see an Asian ranger.”
 I think she was happy to see a familiar face and in general, POC in the outdoors.

 My Final Thoughts

 There’s nothing quite like experiencing a national park by working in one.
 I was able to get a glimpse of what it is like behind the scenes.
 I can tell you, it takes a lot of people and structure to run a national park, especially one as large as Yellowstone.
 Everyone plays an important role in keeping Yellowstone an enjoyable experience for all who come (and you do too!).
 As a first-time Interpretive Park Ranger, I was taken back by the amount of work it took to create the ranger-led programs, the amount of energy to talk to visitors, and the expectations people had of us.
 In the beginning, I was overwhelmed.
-I read as many books as I could, retained as much information as my brain could take at once, and stayed up late to perfect my programs (shout out to my awesome co-workers and supervisor that helped me through this).
+I read as many books as I could, retained as much information as my brain could take at once and stayed up late to perfect my programs (shout out to my awesome co-workers and supervisor that helped me through this).
 At the end of each day, I was exhausted from talking to visitors.
 Some days after a shift, all I wanted was to be left alone, not move, or talk to anyone.

 Although I felt overloaded with information, the knowledge gave me a greater appreciation for Yellowstone.
-Yellowstone was originally protected for its rare hydrothermal features and 145 years later, not only is it still here, but the park has expanded in protection of its rich culture, historical structures, and wildlife.
+Yellowstone was originally protected for its rare hydrothermal features and 145 years later, not only is it still here, but the park has expanded in the protection of its rich culture, historical structures, and wildlife.
 I feel lucky to be able to see all those wonderful features today.
 When you visit this place, it’s impossible to not see how truly special Yellowstone is and how different it is from any place on Earth.
 Once a natural feature is destroyed, it may never come back.

 Today, most of our lands are developed and covered in concrete jungles.
 There aren’t many places like Yellowstone left in the world; a place untouched by human civilization, left in its natural state.
 We, as visitors, play an important role in protecting the outdoors.
 Simply by following the rules and leaving no trace, we preserve the parks and other natural places for future generations to enjoy.
 Never underestimate the power of your impact.
 I like to keep this quote by Margaret Mead in mind: